shgiebner21/parker-and-parks/openitems.md

 ### TODO list for today, Monday April 10th
     - Child page - Family Rank calculation...__think I have to give sort(func, xx) a function__.
     - Child page - CPC Rank calculation...this is working by child id, NOT by points....
+    - Move CouchDb to the cloud; this is done, but Cloudant syntax is different so some changes to dal.js are needed.
+    - Move Web App to the cloud.
     - Child page, blank children should not be allowed...__code is there but only partially working__...

-  - Wire up CouchDb
-    - https:\\byseedstypingediseareake:224631cb9a0db5ad1e41160b9c538e3abdce370f@giebnar.cloudant.com/cpc

   #### TODO's completed